Bukayo Saka Left Baffled by Arsenal Teammate After Late Wolves Win

 Bukayo Saka criticism

-Bukayo Saka admits he was baffled over Gabriel Jesus reaction during dramatic Arsenal win over Wolves at the Emirates.
+Bukayo Saka admits he felt baffled by Gabriel Jesus’ reaction during Arsenal’s dramatic win over Wolves at the Emirates.

-Bukayo Saka was left momentarily baffled after Arsenal snatched a dramatic late Wolves win at the Emirates, admitting he did not understand why Gabriel Jesus failed to celebrate what appeared to be the decisive goal.
-The bizarre moment came during a frantic finish that ultimately preserved Arsenal’s place at the top of the Premier League.
+Bukayo Saka momentarily looked baffled after Arsenal snatched a dramatic late victory over Wolves, admitting he did not understand why Gabriel Jesus failed to celebrate what seemed the decisive goal.
+The bizarre moment unfolded during a frantic finish that ultimately kept Arsenal at the top of the Premier League.

 Buy Arsenal's 2025–26 Home Kit through the ArsenalTalks Shop